swoyam2609/swoyam2609/README.md

 # 💫 About Me:
-Hello, I'm Swoyam Siddharth Nayak, a Final year Computer Science Engineering student at IIIT Bhubaneswar.
-Currently, I'm interning at Oracle NetSuite, where I'm honing my skills in NLP and LLP based solutions.
+Hello, I'm Swoyam Siddharth Nayak, a final year Computer Science Engineering student at IIIT Bhubaneswar.
+I recently completed an internship at Oracle NetSuite, where I honed my skills in NLP and LLP-based solutions.
 My background includes experience as a Junior Flutter Developer at EzTruck.
 I was also the Tech Secretary at IIIT Bhubaneswar, actively organizing tech events and hackathons.
 My passion lies in full-stack development, mobile app creation, and leading innovative projects.

 ## 🌐 Socials: